-As a Chinese, English is not my first language, and therefor I understand where you come from.
-Reading review materials written in a foreign language is boring, inefficient, and very hard, and certainly make you want to give up.
+As a Chinese, English is not my first language, and therefore I understand where you come from.
+Reading review materials written in a foreign language is boring, inefficient, and very hard, and certainly, makes you want to give up.

 I would therefore urge you to quickly go through the materials and spend more time instead on the actual practice questions using the online test prep software.

-Each of the question is shorter (easier to read), and at the same time, you get better in understanding how the questions are commonly structured.
-To me this is a much more efficient way to study for standardized tests that base heavily on multiple-choice questions.
+Each of the questions is shorter (easier to read), and at the same time, you get better at understanding how the questions are commonly structured.
+To me, this is a much more efficient way to study for standardized tests that base heavily on multiple-choice questions.

-From my own research and feedback from Middle Eastern readers, a very common reason of failure is that people took local review courses that did not adequately prepare them for the exam.
+From my own research and feedback from Middle Eastern readers, a very common reason for failure is that people took local review courses that did not adequately prepare them for the exam.

 I am sure that there are some excellent live courses out there in the region, but more often than not these courses are not as good, and more importantly, you cannot tell until it’s too late.

 Self-study courses, on the other hand, are used by domestic (US) and international candidates alike.
-By using the same review course as the US candidates, you know the quality of these courses are guaranteed, and you put yourself in a level playing field.
+By using the same review course as the US candidates, you know the quality of these courses is guaranteed, and you put yourself on a level playing field.
 Considering the North Americans have a much higher passing rate (50-60%), I would definitely go for whichever review courses they are using.